 We depend on a limited number of governmental customers for a significant portion of our revenues.
 We currently derive, and expect to continue to derive, a significant portion of our revenues from a limited number of governmental agencies.
 The three primary federal governmental agencies with correctional and detention responsibilities, the BOP, ICE, and USMS, accounted for 48% of our total revenues for the year ended December 31, 2018 (\$890.5 million).
-ICE accounted for 25% of our total revenues for the year ended December 31, 2018 (\$110.1 million), using accounted for 17% of our total revenues for the year ended December 31, 2018 (\$110.1 million).
+ICE accounted for 25% of our total revenues for the year ended December 31, 2018 (\$465.0 million), USMS accounted for 17% of our total revenues for the year ended December 31, 2018 (\$315.4 million), and BOP accounted for 6% of our total revenues for the year ended December 31, 2018 (\$110.1 million).
 Although the revenue generated from each of these agencies is derived from numerous management contracts and various types of properties, i.e. correctional, detention, reentry, and leased, the loss or substantial reduction in value of one or more of such contracts could have a material adverse impact on our financial condition, results of operations, and cash flows.
 We expect to continue to depend upon these federal agencies and a relatively small group of other governmental customers for a significant percentage of our revenues.